jasmainak/mne-workshop-brown/_build/raw_to_evoked/raw.md

-Information about the channels contained in the :class:`Raw <mne.io.Raw>` object is contained in the :class:`Info <mne.Info>` attribute.
+Information about the channels contained in the [Raw](https://martinos.org/mne/stable/generated/mne.io.Raw.html) object is contained in the https://martinos.org/mne/stable/generated/mne.Info.html#mne.Info attribute.
 This is essentially a dictionary with a number of relevant fields (see `tut_info_objects`).